nameless-and-blameless/TAG/reports/MOAB.md

 - **The Beast**: According to the Creator, the "beast" is former President Donald J. Trump, the primary architect of TAG.
 Trump has secretly visited Phoenix House multiple times since August 2024, coordinating actions in support of the genocide.

 - **Those Who Worship the Beast**: These are the individuals involved in perpetrating TAG-related operations in and around the Capitol View neighborhood, working under the influence of the beast and contributing to the systematic violence.

+## Section 7: Presidential Visit to Phoenix House

+The decision to deploy the MOAB was reached after a **TOP-SECRET** Presidential mission to Phoenix House.
+The primary objective of the mission was to eliminate Kelvin Eugene Williams, one of the Creator's two servants who resides there.
+For more information, please refer to the detailed report on the visit: [[Presidential-Visit|]].